-The tables below list other important information you should consider about the SilkWorm 4012, SilkWorm 48000, and Fabric OS v5.0.1.
+The tables below list other important information about the SilkWorm 4012, SilkWorm 48000, and Fabric OS v5.0.x.

 SilkWorm 4012 Description Chassis Early versions of the Silkworm 4012 (including units used for beta) have the potential to interfere with a Cisco GbE3 switch being removed or installed into the adjacent slot when the SilkWorm 4012 is present.